 1) Backpack with friends who have experience.

-Always go with someone for your first backpacking trip.
+Always go with someone for your first national park backpacking trip.
 Not only will the "pros" show you how everything is done and can give you extra tips, but you will have great company.
 Friends can help show you how to pack your pack, give advice on lowering your pack weight, and encourage you to keep going when you your lowest.
 Friends give you support and someone to watch your back – a wingman or wingwoman!
 Backpacking with friends gives you people to share not only an adventure with, but an experience.
-So often when you get home from an epic trip, you’re other friends or family aren’t that interested in your adventures because they just can’t relate; your friends understand the excitement and bond that come from that trip and can help you relive that experience.
+So often when you get home from an epic national park backpacking trip, your other friends or family aren’t that interested in your adventures because they just can’t relate; your friends understand the excitement and bond that come from that trip and can help you relive that experience.

 Tip: Talk to your friends about what you are most concerned with.
 They will encourage you and support you with your concerns, and offer solutions that are realistic.